demisto/content/Packs/Core/Integrations/CortexCoreIR/README.md

 ### core-terminate-process

 ***
-Terminate a process by it's instance id.
+Terminate a process by its instance ID.

 #### Base Command